gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 &nbsp;

-## Basic commands
+## Basic Commands

-There are smart commits commands that you can use in your commit messages.
+Use the following smart commit commands in your commit messages.

 ### \#comment

-This command works both in Jira Server/Cloud.
+This command works in both Jira Server and Cloud.

-The `#comment` command will add a comment to a Jira issue.
+The `#comment` command adds a comment to a Jira issue.

 **Syntax:**
 `ISSUE_KEY #comment [your comment text]`